mozilla/recroom-docs/03_prototypes.md

 **App Center landing page**
 - Replace Quickstart with Get Started driving to RecRoom landing page
+- Note: Existing Quickstart content will need to find a new home (or be removed?).
+RecRoom can link to the moved Quickstart content where it makes sense.
 - Modify copy and links under Build block

 **Tools and Frameworks page**